 Insurance Fraud | Texas Association of Special Investigation Units (TASIU) — The TASIU carries out the mission of the International Association of Special Investigation Units (IASIU) locally by providing members and antifraud partners with the training and networking advantages they need to fight insurance fraud.
 Visit this website to find insurance fraud statistics and National Insurance Crime Bureau (NICB) brochures and fact sheets on insurance fraud.
 You can also learn more about the TASIU.

 If you were arrested or think that you could be under investigation in Central Texas for allegedly committing insurance fraud, it will be in your best interest to immediately seek legal representation.
-Law Office of Price & Wiggins, P.C. can fight to help you achieve the most favorable outcome to your case that results in the fewest possible penalties.
+Law Office of Michael J. Price, P.C. can fight to help you achieve the most favorable outcome to your case that results in the fewest possible penalties.

 Michael J. Price is an experienced criminal defense attorney in Georgetown who represents individuals in Cedar Park, Harker Heights, Hutto, Benton, Georgetown, and many other nearby areas of Williamson County and Bell County.
 Call (512) 354-1880 or submit an online contact form today to have our lawyer provide a complete evaluation of your case during a free initial consultation.